blumzi/LAST_tools/docs/last-tool.md

 ## The one `last-tool` to rule them all

-The `last-tool` was conceived to fulfill these requirements.
+The `last-tool` was conceived to fulfill the *LAST* policy.
 It is designed to be used:

 - At deployment-time to install and configure all the software components needed by the *LAST* project.
 - Forever afterwards to maintain the *LAST* **_operational_** installation.